Why me: 1 in 10 students become a victim of crime

 The Night Bus Scheme is provided in conjunction with four bus companies and Transport for Greater Manchester and runs until 4am on Friday and Saturday nights.
 The Night Bus offers protected night-time bus-stops, comfortable buses equipped with CCTV and are also covered by two dedicated city centre police patrols.
 If alone, sit as near to the driver as possible and avoid empty upper decks, tell the driver or guard if someone bothers you.

-Drivers should also display their licence card (this looks like a driver's licence and gives the name and badge number of the driver as well as a photograph of them)
+- Drivers should also display their licence card (this looks like a driver's licence and gives the name and badge number of the driver as well as a photograph of them); and

 Nexus Art Cafe offer a free taxi call service.
 This community based arts café is based on Dale Street in the Northern Quarter and offers customers coffee and cake up to 4am (menu - not free) whilst also utilising the free taxi call service: a safe, sensible and unique resource in Manchester.

-- add your bike to your home contents insurance
+- Add your bike to your home contents insurance; and

 Remember: you can register your valuables such as laptops, mobile phones and bikes for free at www.immobilise.com.
 It's a quick, easy and free way of logging the details of your property on a national database that police can access and compare against items that have been found or recovered from suspected criminals.

-If you feel that you are being affected by anti-social behaviour where you live (this includes: loud music, verbal abuse, harassment and intimidation), report it
+- If you feel that you are being affected by anti-social behaviour where you live (this includes: loud music, verbal abuse, harassment and intimidation), report it; and